MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-distribute-apps.md

 ## View your published app

-When your app consumers open your app, they see the navigation you created, instead of the standard Power BI left navigation pane.
+When your app consumers open your app, they see the navigation you created, instead of the standard Power BI nav pane.
 The app navigation lists the reports and dashboards in the sections you've defined.
 It also lists the individual pages in each report, rather that just the report name.

 ![App with navigation](media/service-create-distribute-apps/power-bi-new-apps-navigation.png)